 We believe that education takes place in the context of real relationships.
 We agree with the notion that “the object of education is to put the learner in living touch with as much as may be of the life of nature and of thought.”
 Charlotte Mason (1842 -1923).
 Therefore, we are committed to the restrained use of computers.
 We choose first classic instruments of learning such as books, music, original documents, historical sources, art and art museums as our primary modes of learning.
 We turn only secondarily to technological advancements as supplemental tools for the teacher and student.
 In the area of skill development in math, spelling, reading and writing, we choose tactile, first-hand methods rather than the virtual.
 We believe that computers should not be used to play games in the classroom, or to hinder the exploration and creative discovery on the part of the child.
 Nor should they ever keep the child or teacher from the pleasure of vicarious experiences and informing ideas, which the reading of good books can offer them.
 In our lower grades, computers are used sparingly for the purpose of secondary research, usually as a group.
 In the upper elementary classes individual Internet research may be assigned to augment studies.
 Our Middle School has more of an intentional emphasis on technology in that work may be assigned to facilitate keyboarding and computer literacy.
 Also, we offer technology classes to middle school students to prepare them for high school.

 Do you have any before and after school programs?

-While our philosophy emphasizes that younger children need to be at home as much as possible, we do offer an after school program for younger grades that runs from 12:00-3:00 pm that expands on our unique distinctives such as nature study and masterly inactivity.
-We also believe it is important to offer our students the opportunity to participate in extra-curricular activities.
-Thus, we offer Drama Club and Running Club at 3:00 pm and are currently working on the creation of a cross country and track team and this year we are adding a girl’s volleyball team.
+We offer an after school program for younger grades that runs from 12:00-3:00 pm and expands on our distinctives, such as nature study and masterly inactivity.
+We also believe it is important to offer our older students the opportunity to participate in extra-curricular activities.
+Thus, we offer Drama Club, Chess Club, and Running Club at 3:00 pm.
+We have a cross country and track team and this year we are adding a girl’s volleyball team.

 What curriculum do you use?